curl/everything-curl/usingcurl-verbose.md

 ### --trace and --trace-ascii

 There are times when `-v` is not enough.
-In particular when you want to store the complete stream, including the actual transfered data.
+In particular when you want to store the complete stream, including the actual transferred data.

 For situations when curl does encrypted file transfers with protocols such as HTTPS, FTPS or SFTP, other network monitoring tools (like Wireshark or